Associate Editor, Birding magazine

 So far, you saw all those articles in your print issue.
 Frontiers in Ornithology does include extended online content for ABA members.
 Click here to flip straight to Paul Hess’ description of how Great Gray Owls reacted to the “Rim Fire” that devastated the Sierra Nevada in 2013.

 As always, you can enjoy extended Book Reviews online.
+Click here to flip to the first review.
 Rick Wright, longtime Editor of Birding‘s Book Reviews, is nearing his retirement from the column.
 He has run the column for many wonderful years.
 Rick, thank you for sharing your encyclopedic knowledge of birds with all of us!
 As Rick moves on, we will be welcoming Frank Izaguirre as the new Book Reviews column editor.
 To mark the occasion, Birding Editor Ted Floyd has written up his thoughts on Rick Wright’s Peterson Reference Guide to Sparrows of North America.
-Click here to read Ted’s quasi-review on the ABA Blog, and here to read it in the issue.
+You can click here to read Ted’s quasi-review on the ABA Blog, as well.
 Knut Eisermann brings us his review of two field guides for Central America.
-Click here to find it on the Blog, and click here for the online issue.
+Click here to find it on the Blog.
 Finally, Capper Nichols reviews Mozart’s Starling by Lyanda Lynn Haupt.
-Click here for the Blog, and here for the issue.
+Click here if you’d like to read the Blog entry.

 That’s just the tip of the iceberg for the June issue, and the tip of the iceberg for the ABA, as well.
 If you’re able to contribute, our Nesting Appeal is currently in full swing.
 Any contribution that you make at aba.org/gift will support programs for the next generation of birders.
 I was lucky enough to participate in two ABA young birder programs, namely Camp Colorado and the Young Birder of the Year contest.
 I can tell you from firsthand experience that Camp Colorado and the YBY contest made me a better birder.
 They were a whole lot of fun, too!
 If you contribute, we thank you.
 If you don’t, we thank you for joining us anyhow.
 We’re glad you’re along for the ride.